Transatlantic Platform for the Humanities and Social Sciences (T-AP)

 The projects selected by an international panel of experts will soon begin their work.
 They also contribute to raising awareness of the fundamental and also cross-border role of the social sciences and humanities in coping with the challenges of the globalisation of the economy.

-Currently, the T-AP partner organizations are planning a joint open call for proposals for transatlantic collaborative projects on the medium and long-term consequences of the corona pandemic from a humanities and social science perspective.
-The international call for proposals is to be published in spring 2021.
+Currently, the T-AP partner are implementinga joint open call for proposals for transatlantic collaborative projects on the medium and long-term consequences of the corona pandemic from a humanities and social science perspective.
+The international call for proposals was published in spring 2021.